Will Halloween weekend weather be a treat? Not everyone will boo - KESQ

 It’s not Halloween without creepy crawlies or scary costumes.
 What about the forecast Sunday for communities and areas with some of the spookiest names in the US?

-Kill Devil Hills, North Carolina — The forecast in this Outer Banks town calls for highs in the upper 60s with lots of sunshine, which makes you safe from vampires.
+Kill Devil Hills, North Carolina — The forecast in this Outer Banks town calls for highs in the low 70s with lots of sunshine, which makes you safe from vampires.

 Casper, Wyoming — A high temperature of only 40 on Sunday, along with low-end chances for snow showers means it might be hard to find the friendly ghost through the snowflakes.